-various municipal adaptation measures, such as replacement of infrastructure and construction of sea walls to hold back sea level rise.
-Carefully crafted to avoid the AEP displacement analysis that defeated the first-generation suits, these cases assert state (not federal) common law claims.
-All have a centerpiece public nuisance claim, and several present additional claims sounding in product liability and negligence.
-They cast a broad moral indictment of the fossil fuel industry by presenting jaw-dropping factual characterizations of what the companies knew would be the damage likely set in motion by their continued fossil fuel production.
-Nevertheless, two federal district courts dismissed such cases on grounds of displacement and political question.
-As Katrina Kuh observes in her summary of the field, "So far, the second-generation common law nuisance suits are struggling, as their predecessors did, to convince courts to open their doors to the merits of their claims."
-Recently, however, three appellate courts have found that those cases could move forward in state (rather than federal) court, dismantling a significant procedural hurdle for the plaintiffs.
+The second-generation cases were initiated in 2017 against fossil fuel producers.
+They seek "disgorgement of profits," or damages in unstated amounts, from the fossil fuel defendants to fund various municipal adaptation measures, such as replacement of infrastructure and construction of sea walls to hold back sea-level rise.12 Carefully crafted to avoid the AEP displacement analysis that defeated the first-generation suits, these cases assert state (not federal) common law claims.
+All have a centerpiece public nuisance claim, and several present additional claims sounding in product liability and negligence.13 They cast a broad moral indictment of the fossil fuel industry by presenting jaw-dropping factual characterizations of what the companies knew would be the damage likely set in motion by their continued fossil fuel production.
+Nevertheless, two federal district courts dismissed such cases on grounds of displacement and political question.14 As Katrina Kuh observes in her summary of the field, "So far, the second-generation common law nuisance suits are struggling, as their predecessors did, to convince courts to open their doors to the merits of their claims."15 Recently, however, three appellate courts have found that those cases could move forward in state (rather than federal) court,16 dismantling a significant procedural hurdle for the plaintiffs.

-The atmospheric natural resource damage (NRD) action presented in this chapter remains fundamentally different in purpose from these second-generation climate suits, though both seek monetary damages against the same fossil fuel defendants.
+The atmospheric NRD action presented in this chapter remains fundamentally different in purpose from these second-generation climate suits, though both seek monetary damages against the same fossil fuel defendants.
 While the second-generation climate suits have a logical and laudable aim of compensating sovereigns for the costs of responding to climate disruption, this purpose nevertheless carries two drawbacks.
-First, it conjures a
+First, it conjures a fundamental equity problem.
+Climate harms now pummel every corner of the world, saddling virtually all communities with soaring costs.
+The fossil fuel industry-even despite its vast holdings-will not be able to pay for even a fraction of the damage it has set in motion across the globe through its polluting products.
+If these American lawsuits win, they will drain the bank for